How Television Has Helped To Ruin Baseball

 The 1980s brought expanded TV packages and the specialness of watching a baseball game quickly evaporated.
 Now you could regularly see a team that wasn’t in your market like the Braves if you had Supersation TBS on your cable line-up year round.

-These days you can see every game either broadcast on a cable station or online streaming.
+These days you can see every game either broadcast on a cable station or via online streaming.

 In the past all the play-off and World Series games were broadcast on one of the major networks ABC, CBS, NBC or FOX.

 Free TV forget it.
-Teh playoffs have now been relegated to cable / pay TV.
+The playoffs have now been relegated to cable / pay TV.

-The idea that only one of the 31 playoff games were on free broadcast television is a disgrace.
+The idea that only one of the 31 playoff games in 2017 were on free broadcast television is a disgrace.

 This is not the way to build a big audience leading up to the World Series.
 It’s one of the many reasons the ratings are getting miniscule.
 The way fan disinterest has been encouraged in baseball, the networks may be right televising college football and reruns of the Big Bang Theory instead of a baseball playoff game.